AndyScherrenberg/bootcamp-jenkins-example/README.md

 ### Local repo instead of remote repo

 instead of committing and pushing the changes into a forked reporsitory you can also choose just to clone the repo locally.
+This can be done if internet is only available limited.

+(if internet is shitty you can choose to just use the /MasterOnlyCode branch.
+It contains the instructions you are reading now without the images and the codebase needed for the bootcamp.)

 However instead of the repository url shown in the guide you will need to change the repository url to a local variant.